Coffee Roasting: The Roasting Notes: Roasting coffee is not difficult, but roasting coffee well takes more skill than you would think.

 The roasting notes: Temperature of roasting

-The temperature has a very important influence on the roasting process.
+The temperature has a significant influence on the roasting process.

-- Low temperature: If the roasting temperature is low, the coffee beans will be light and golden brown.
+- Low temperature: The coffee beans will be light and golden brown if the roasting temperature is low.
 Besides, the seeds will be dry and have low density and low acidity.

 - Medium temperature: At this point, the coffee beans are light brown, the size of the beans increases, and the acidity increases, but the beans are still dry.